Deferred Action for Childhood Arrivals (DACA)

 It is important to note that the grant of deferred action does not grant lawful immigration status to an applicant.
 In addition, it does not cure the applicant’s previous periods of unlawful presence.
 However, an applicant who is granted deferred action will not be deemed to be accruing unlawful presence in the U.S. during the time period when deferred action is in effect.

 DACA recipients can only travel outside the U.S. if they apply for and receive advanced parole before they travel.
 If someone leaves the country without advanced parole being granted they will not be permitted back into the United States.
-Currently, however, USCIS is only granting advanced parole requests from DACA recipients in very rare instances for exceptional circumstances.
+Currently, however, USCIS is only granting advanced parole requests from DACA recipients for exceptional circumstances.
 Moreover, even if you have advance parole, you will be inspected at the border when you return, and there is always a possibility that you could be denied entry.
-Therefore, even if a DACA recipient has advance parole on the basis of their DACA status, they should not travel outside the United States.
+Therefore, even if a DACA recipient has advance parole on the basis of their DACA status, they should not travel outside the United States without consulting an immigration attorney.
 Also, DACA recipients should not travel outside the contiguous 48 states of the United States due to the presence of Customs and Border Patrol at airports.
-While all U.S. territories, Alaska, and Hawaii are indisputably part of the United States, ICE has begun to police them as though they were foreign jurisdictions and you may be detained or denied entry.
+While Alaska and Hawaii are indisputably part of the United States, CBP has begun to police them as though they were foreign jurisdictions and you may be detained or denied entry.
+Additionally, CBP treats travel from a U.S. territory to the United States as foreign travel, and if you do not have a valid passport and visa, or other entry document to the United States, you could be denied entry.
 Therefore, if you are a DACA recipient, you should not travel to or from a U.S. territory, Alaska, or Hawaii.

 A denial of an application for deferred action cannot be appealed.
 However, the applicant could file again (and pay the fee again).